cmroug14/writing-archimedes/markdown/notes_diagramTraces.md

 + **Tracing:** CodBod8_trace013
 + **Diagram:** [urn:cite:ap:figures.013]()

 Rectangle labeled Μ instead of Κ. Should ID be labelΜ or labelΚ?
-(General method had been to follow the text for IDs...); Labeled labelΜ and areaΚ
+(General method had been to follow the text for IDs...); Labeled labelΜ and areaΚ; what to do about Δ Θ?  lines which are tangent in the text pass through them -- should they be included in the diagram IDs?

 ---
 + **Tracing:** CodBod8_trace014